JRCSTU/wltp/README.rst

 Excel usage
 -----------
 ..
-Attention:: Excel-integration requires Python 3 and *Windows* or *OS X*!
+Attention:: OUTDATED!!!
+Excel-integration requires Python 3 and *Windows* or *OS X*!

 In *Windows* and *OS X* you may utilize the excellent `xlwings <http://xlwings.org/quickstart/>`_ library to use Excel files for providing input and output to the experiment.